 Welcome to the Dunkirk Primary School Science page!
-Here you will find all the information you need to know about your child's scientific learning journey, including; why we teach science, how it is taught through school enabling your child to get better at science and the impact the science curriculum has.
+Here you will find all the information you need to know about your child's scientific learning journey, including; why we teach science, how it is taught in school, enabling your child to get better at science and the impact the science curriculum has.

 In order to support your child on their journey, moving from a novice scientist to an expert scientist, we ensure that the following intent is embedded across your child's learning journey.

 At Dunkirk, we are always taking account of the research into pupils' learning.
 As such, we are constantly reflecting on our own practise and how we embed our pedagogy into all of our curriculum subjects.
-We are in the process of implementing a new scheme of work - White Rose Science, for Years 1-6.
+We are in the process of implementing a new scheme of work - Kapow Science, for Years 1-6.
 We feel that this scheme matches our pedagogical beliefs by; incorporating small steps of learning, regular retrieval activities to embed learning, explicit worked examples and a commitment to helping change the world through Take Action lessons.
+Kapow's approach is:

 Each year group has a clear overview of the learning for the year.
 The Year 1 example is shown below:

 The long term plan curriculum map provides staff with a clear outline of what will be learnt when.
-It covers both the substantiative and the disciplinary knowledge required for each year group.
+It covers both the substantive and the disciplinary knowledge required for each year group.

-The disciplinary knowledge (working scientifically skills) are split into eight key areas:
+The disciplinary knowledge (skills of working scientifically) is split into eight key areas:

 - Asking questions